© John Wiley & Sons VCH

 Please use only one text size in any single diagram.
 Text above the arrow in a scheme may be a little smaller.

 Good quality graphics should be submitted for Referees and Editors.
 High resolution graphics must be supplied for high quality reproduction.
 Mathematical formulae should not be incorporated into the text as graphic files but as normal text.
 Please use the Microsoft Equation Editor in MS Word for equations (MathType equations cannot be used).

-Each figure in electronic form should be submitted as a separate file in .tif, .jpg, or .eps format and have a resolution of at least 300 dpi.
+Each figure in electronic form should be submitted as a separate file in .tif, .jpg, .pdf, or .eps format and have a resolution of at least 300 dpi.
 Files of the type .cdx (ChemDraw) can be used for chemical structures.
 All figures must be referred to in the text using Arabic numerals in the sequence in which they are cited.

 The responsibility for providing permissions to reprint figures and tables from other publications, plus any associated costs, rests entirely with the author.